ScionResearch/machine-access-interlock-controller/README.md

 ## Overview

-The Machine Access Interlock Controller is an industrial safety device that ensures a machine can only be enabled (powered) when all safety interlocks are engaged (“sealed”).
+The Machine Access Interlock Controller is an industrial safety device intended to be used in conjunction with the site access control system to ensure a machine can only be enabled (powered) when all safety interlocks are engaged (“sealed”), and the user is authorised.
 It disables the machine if any interlock is broken or a fault is detected.
-Designed for reliability and configurability, it targets Arduino-compatible microcontrollers (e.g., RP2040, SAMD), with persistent configuration stored in flash memory, and provides a serial terminal menu for setup and diagnostics.
+Upon enabling the machine, timers ensure the machine does not remain enabled once the user has finished.
+Machine run-time is detected via current transformer input, with configurable threshold, calibration, and amps-per-volt ratio.
+Designed for reliability and configurability, with persistent configuration stored in flash memory, and provides a serial terminal menu for setup and diagnostics.

 ---